-GSK paid us an up-front payment of €120 million and is required to pay us a manufacturing capacity reservation fee of €30 million following a certain regulatory milestone event, which is creditable against future milestone payments.
+GSK paid us an upfront payment of €120 million and is required to pay us a manufacturing capacity reservation fee of €30 million following a certain regulatory milestone event, which is creditable against future milestone payments.
 We are eligible to receive up to between €28 million to €45 million in development milestone payments, €32 million to €35 million in regulatory milestone payments and €70 million to €100 million in commercial milestone payments, depending on the product.
-Under the 2020 GSK Agreement, we granted GSK an exclusive option to add additional products in the field of infectious diseases to the license granted under the 2020 GSK Agreement and upon each exercise of such option, and GSK is required to compensate us for certain development costs and pay any accrued milestone payments.
-GSK additionally has the right to replace products licensed under the 2020 GSK Agreement and if the replacement product was already under development by us, GSK must compensate us for certain development costs and pay any accrued milestone payments.
-We are additionally eligible to receive tiered royalty payments ranging from a single-digit percentage to a low teens percentage on net sales, subject to certain customary reductions.
-GSK is required to compensate us for certain development and regulatory costs we may incur in connection with our performance of our obligations under the 2020 GSK Agreement, and we are eligible to receive up to €20,000 in reimbursements for expenses incurred recording or registering the licenses granted under the 2020 GSK Agreement.
+Under the 2020 GSK Agreement, we granted GSK an exclusive option to add additional products in the field of infectious diseases to the license granted under the 2020 GSK Agreement and, upon each exercise of such option, GSK is required to compensate us for certain development costs and pay any accrued milestone payments.
+Additionally, GSK has the right to replace products licensed under the 2020 GSK Agreement and, if the replacement product was already under development by us, GSK must compensate us for certain development costs and pay any accrued milestone payments.
+We are additionally eligible to receive tiered royalty payments ranging from single-digit to low-teens percentages on net sales, subject to certain customary reductions.
+GSK is required to compensate us for certain development and regulatory costs we may incur in connection with performing our obligations under the 2020 GSK Agreement, and we are eligible to receive up to €20,000 in reimbursements for expenses incurred by recording or registering the licenses granted under the 2020 GSK Agreement.
 We retain the right to commercialize products developed under the 2020 GSK Agreement in Germany, Austria and Switzerland, as GSK's exclusive distributor in these markets.
 Under any such distribution agreement to be entered into between us and GSK, we will be required to purchase supply from GSK and pay GSK a low thirties percentage royalty on net sales.
 Pursuant to the amendment in September 2021, we and GSK are required to complete certain development activities set forth in updated development plans.
 We and GSK agree to decide whether the products required for clinical studies will be manufactured by us, GSK or jointly.

-Additionally, in April 2021, we entered into a new collaboration agreement with GSK, which we refer to as the GSK COVID Agreement, pursuant to which we are collaborating with GSK to research, develop and manufacture next-generation mRNA vaccines targeting the original SARS-CoV-2 strain as well as emerging variants, including multivalent and monovalent approaches, such as our second-generation COVID-19 vaccine candidate, CV2CoV.
-These vaccine candidates may either be used to protect unvaccinated individuals or to serve as boosters in the event that SARS-CoV-2 immunity gained from an initial vaccination reduces over time.
-The GSK COVID Agreement was amended and restated in September 2021 and March 2022.
+Additionally, in April 2021, we entered into a new collaboration agreement with GSK, which we refer to as the GSK COVID Agreement, pursuant to which we are collaborating with GSK to research, develop and manufacture next-generation mRNA vaccines targeting the original SARS-CoV 2 strain as well as emerging variants, including multivalent and monovalent approaches, such as our second-generation COVID 19 vaccine candidate, CV2CoV.
+These vaccine candidates may either be used to protect unvaccinated individuals or to serve as boosters in the event that SARS-CoV 2 immunity gained from an initial vaccination reduces over time.
+The GSK COVID Agreement was amended and restated in September 2021, February 2022 and March 2022, and further amended to update the research and development plan in August 2022.
 Pursuant to the amendment in September 2021, we and GSK are required to complete certain development activities with respect to the GSK COVID Products set forth in updated development plans.
 We and GSK agree to decide whether the GSK COVID Products required for clinical studies will be manufactured by us, GSK or jointly.